 MedPAC is a nonpartisan independent legislative branch agency that advises the U.S. Congress on Medicare payments to health care providers and issues affecting access to and quality of care received by Medicare beneficiaries.
 MedPAC staff evaluate Medicare policies, develop options for consideration by the Commission, and present their work in regular public meetings.
 MedPAC publishes its recommendations and supporting analyses in two annual reports to the Congress and in other reports periodically mandated by the Congress.
 In addition, staff prepare analyses of proposed regulations, write issue briefs, and contribute to the preparation of Congressional testimony.
 They provide technical support as needed to staffs of Congressional committees through memos and briefings.

 The Medicare Payment Advisory Commission (MedPAC) seeks a senior health policy analyst committed to producing high-quality work in an intellectually challenging environment.
 We are currently seeking candidates with general experience with Medicare’s payment systems, who can cover a variety of short-term and long-term projects on a range of payment policy areas, as required.
 Depending on qualifications, exceptionally well-qualified applicants may be considered at the Principal Policy Analyst level.
-We anticipate filling multiple positions from this posting; we are particularly interested in candidates with experience in Medicare Advantage and the Medicare Part D prescription benefit.
+We anticipate filling multiple positions from this posting; we are particularly interested in candidates with experience in Medicare managed care (i.e., Medicare Advantage).

 MedPAC is a small, nonpartisan federal agency that advises the U.S. Congress on Medicare payments to health care providers and health plans, and issues affecting access to and quality of care received by Medicare beneficiaries.